 Snow globes make great Christmas gifts, but making one yourself can turn it into the perfect present.
 They’re actually pretty simple to make; all you need is an empty jar and whatever you want to have in your snow globe.
 Fill the jar with water, glycerin, glitter, and confetti, then glue your centerpiece to the lid of the jar.
 Screw on the lid, flip the jar, and you’ll have a homemade snow globe!

 What you’ll need are a clear glass ornament and your imagination.
 You can paint the outside of the ornament to give it some nice pop, or you can fill the inside if you’re feeling extra crafty.
 For instance, you can fill it with red paper, glue a face on the front, and suddenly have a hand-made Elmo ornament!

 13. Personalized Self Care Basket

 A self-care basket is perfect for someone who needs to treat themselves this year.
 Depending on who your basket is for, you can fill it with anything from bath bombs, to lotions, to hair products.
 It’s a gift that’ll last a long time and can really help boost a person’s spirits.
 You can also gift this to yourself – you deserve it.

 14. Redeemable Coupons

 This gift works best with your significant other, but you can make it for anyone.
-Simply handwrite coupons that can be redeemed for the next year.
-Any time a coupon is returned to you, pay out what you offered – whether it’s cooking dinner, doing the laundry, or anything else you can think of.
+Handwrite coupons that can be redeemed for the next year.
+Any time a coupon is returned to you, pay out what you offered – whether it’s cooking dinner, doing the laundry, or anything else, you can think of.